asood-life/akios-conquest/README.md

 <h3 id="introduction">Introduction</h3>
 <div>
    Once upon a time, in a small village, an unwelcome visitor arrived - <b>Galatron</b>, a formidable extraterrestrial robot.
 With a strong grip, he seized the village's most cherished treasures - their beloved board games.
 As sadness engulfed the village, a brave hero emerged from the shadows – <b>Akio</b>, a warrior determined to venture on a noble mission.
 His goal?
 To reclaim the stolen games from the clutches of Galatron.
 To achieve this daring feat, Akio must outwit Galatron in four games scattered across different planets: <b>Xamos, Opus, Icrozar and Duex</b>.
 With each victory, he inches closer to restoring joy to his village.
 Can Akio muster the courage to triumph over Galatron and restore the cherished games to their rightful place?
-Only time will unveil the outcome of this epic expedition.
+Only time will unveil the outcome of this ecstatic expedition.
 </div><br>

 <table>